breatheco-de/content/src/content/lesson/[draft]context-api.md

 ### Life before the Context API was harder

 People say that React.js makes the easy stuff hard and the hard stuff easy.
-I love that saying, it's so true :sweat:
+I love that saying, it's so true :sweat: S

-Think about it:
 1. Why is it so hard to share some data between the entire application?
 2. Why is it so hard to pass data between components?